jacobp100/react-native-screenshot-tools/README.md

 I want to be able to generate app store screenshots of React Native apps easily and without a simulator.
 It's very in-progress and probably everything is broken.
 Every package name I use will also change.

-`react-image-export` is a fork of [jest-snapshots-svg](https://github.com/jest-community/jest-snapshots-svg) and [render-react-native-to-image](https://github.com/jaredly/render-react-native-to-image).
+`react-native-headless-snapshotter` is a fork of [jest-snapshots-svg](https://github.com/jest-community/jest-snapshots-svg) and [render-react-native-to-image](https://github.com/jaredly/render-react-native-to-image).
 It will export to SVG and PNG.

-`snapshotter` lets you generate screenshots easily.
+`react-image-screenshot-generator` lets you generate screenshots easily.
 It's pretty much Jest without the testing stuff.
 It lets you do mocking the same way as Jest, so if you have native modules, you can just mock them out.

+`system-components-js` is a JS implementation for look-alike system components (they don't have any interactivity when used in a real app).

+`react-native-device-frames` is a react component that wraps its children in a device frame.
+This is useful for app screenshots.

 ## Usage